wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** How do you know MY name?

-**Obi-Wan** I know everything about you Mr Suey.
+**Obi-Wan:** I know everything about you Mr Suey.
 I know you were found as a baby on the doorstep of a Chinese Takeaway in Birkenhead.
 You were raised as a Liverpool supporter.
 Your favourite chocolate bar is the Curly Whirly.
 You have a squirrel-shaped birthmark on your left but...

 **Suey:** OK, OK, I get it you know all about me.
 But I'm just a scouse ex-henchman who's bad at dusting... so what?